Cogax/cogax.github.io/_posts/2020-07-22-fixing-flaky-tests.md

 #### Repeat flaky tests
 Repeat your test for 10 / 100 / 1000 times to make them fail constantly.
 NUnit has its own <a href="https://docs.nunit.org/articles/nunit/writing-tests/attributes/repeat.html" targer="blank">Repeat Attribute</a> MSTest doesn't.
-But you can implement something like this which acts the same way:
+But you can implement something like this in **MSTEST** which acts the same way:
 ```csharp
 // RepeatedTestMethodAttribute.cs
 [AttributeUsage(AttributeTargets.Method, AllowMultiple = false)]